 If you develop gestational diabetes during pregnancy, your baby is more likely to be ‘big for its gestational age’.
 This is due to the fact that excess glucose (sugar) crosses the placenta.
 The sooner the condition is detected and controlled, the less likely it will affect your pregnancy and the health of your baby.

 The best protection against gestational diabetes is to follow the advice for blood sugar balance.
 There is overwhelming evidence to suggest that the Dietary Approaches to Stop Hypertension (DASH) diet significantly reduces the chances of gestational diabetes, and improves the chance of having a healthy pregnancy and baby.
 This diet is rich in vegetables, fruits, whole grains, and polyunsaturated fats.
 Plus it’s low in saturated fats, refined grains, sugar and salt.

 Supplement with vitamin D

 Vitamin D is used for insulin protection.
 Supplementation has been shown to increase the chances of a healthy pregnancy and baby in women with gestational diabetes.
-Vitamin D can be found in fatty fish, like tuna, mackerel and salon.
+Vitamin D can be found in fatty fish, like tuna, mackerel and salmon.
 It is also high in proteins such as eggs.
-A combined breakfast of poached eggs and smoked salmon will therefore not only be an indulgent, tasty treat but packed with nutrients and that much-needed Vitamin D as well.
-Or, if you are vegetarian, why not pop to a bakery such as Bakesmiths in Bristol, and purchase one of their homemade in-house sourdough loaves, and team it with roasted tomatoes and eggs.
+A breakfast consisting of poached eggs and smoked salmon can be extremely beneficial.
+It will not only be an indulgent, tasty morning treat but it will be packed with nutrients such as Vitamin D as well.
+Or, if you are vegetarian, why not pop to a bakery such as Bakesmiths in Bristol?
+Here, you can purchase one of their homemade in-house sourdough loaves, and team it with roasted tomatoes and eggs.